dm03514/blog/sre/strategy-deploying-slos-across-an-organization/README.md

 ## Proposal

-Availability using black box probes fulfuills the constraints above.
+Availability using black box probes fulfills the constraints above.
 Availability is if a service is reachable or not.
-It can easily be executed as an indnividual client (on the public internet through a service like pingdom) or on an internal network (for the case of itnernal clients).
+It can easily be executed as an individual client (on the public internet through a service like pingdom) or on an internal network (for the case of internal clients).

 Availability answers "Is the service reachable from a client?"
 It is a precursor to all other monitoring and Service levels.
-By using such a primitive it optimizes ease of opeorationn minimizes flakinnness, and enables teams to start leaning on signals representingn their client's experience, collecting, measuring and responding.
+By using such a primitive it optimizes ease of operation minimizes flakiness, and enables teams to start leaning on signals representing their client's experience, collecting, measuring and responding.

 <p align="center">
   <img src="static/probing.png">